altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/common/virtual-platforms/linux-gsrd/ug-linux-gsrd-agilex5-virtual-platforms.md

-At this point you can build the \*.rpd file used in Simics simulation using the Simics environment  integrated into the HPS Baseline System Example Design or building this apart from the HPS Baseline System Example Design environment (i.e. independent directory in which you manually create, deploy and build the Simics project.
+At this point you can build the \*.rpd file used in Simics simulation using the Simics framework  integrated into the HPS Baseline System Example Design or building this apart from the HPS Baseline System Example Design framework (i.e. independent directory in which you manually create, deploy and build the Simics project.

-The following step tells you how to build the final \*.rpd to be used outside of the HPS Baseline System Example Design Simics environment.
+The following step tells you how to build the final \*.rpd to be used outside of the HPS Baseline System Example Design Simics framework.
 For this,  you require a \*.pfg file with the following layout:

 | Partition    | MTD Partition | UBI Volume | Volume Name | Type         | Image/Individual File               | Group File | Start Addr | Size |
 | :---------------- | :--------- | :--------- | :---------- | :----------- | :----------------------------------- | :--------- | :-------- | ----------- |